 - And then they started learning how to use magic themselves.

-- Averted entirely in Universe at War - The tutorial mission is the only time you play the humans and its Unwinnable; Earth has to be rescued by other aliens.
+- Averted entirely in Universe at War - The tutorial mission is the only time you play the humans and it's Unwinnable; Earth has to be rescued by other aliens.

-- In the original X-Com, the aliens' weakness is logistics.
+- In the original X-COM: UFO Defense, the aliens' weakness is logistics.
 They simply don't have enough forces available at the beginning of the game to launch more than a couple of small missions a month (though their forces build up more and more later), requiring them to operate in secret through infiltration and subversion of national governments, showing the world that X-Com is too weak to defeat them and attacking and destroying X-Com bases instead of open warfare.
 Meanwhile, even one crashed alien craft allows for humans to import their phlebotinum, and enough research allows them to take the fight to the alien base on Mars.

-- Ultimately, this gives humans time to research, and reverse engineer their technologies, to hopefully stop the alien invasion before it gets intense enough to actually become a full scale invasion, which is less then a year.
+- Xenonauts has its first research consisting of explaining "Why we haven't already lost."
+The Aliens are invading a planet that is nothing like the ones belonging to any of the constituent alien species, Higher oxygen levels, thicker atmosphere, ETC, ETC. The Alien ships need to be refitted for atmospheric combat, which is logistically intensive, and time consuming, forcing them to rely on small scout craft for the early phases of the invasion.
+Ultimately, this gives humans time to research, and reverse engineer their technologies, to hopefully stop the alien invasion before it gets intense enough to actually become a full scale invasion, which is less then a year.

 - The Rhombulans in Elite Beat Agents are so vulnerable to music that rhythmically beat garbage can lids is enough to knock out their soldiers.
 The easily-thwarted part happens when you remember what genre this game belongs in, at least from a story point-of-view.

 - The Shroobs in Mario & Luigi: Partners in Time.
 Right at the very end of the game, baby Luigi's crying on a Shroob Mushroom reveals that the Shroob materials dissolve when exposed to baby tears.
-The present-time E. Gadd creates an unmeasurable amount of water with the same composition as baby tears in response to this.
+The present-time E. Gadd creates an immeasurable amount of water with the same composition as baby tears in response to this.
 He then pumps it through the time-holes, saturating the past Mushroom Kingdom in baby tears, completely removing any traces of the Shroobs from the Mushroom Kingdom.
 However, it seems Bowser had Shroob-napped a few survivors and put them in the deep freeze, to be battled in the next game of the series

 - The premise for the Dawn of Victory mod for Sins of a Solar Empire is loosely based on the Worldwar series by Harry Turtledove (see Literature).
 The Scinfaxi (not their real name) are a vast interstellar empire, who set their sights on Earth.
-Same deal, their invasion force arrives centuries after the initial probe, and they land in the middle of WW 2.
+Same deal, their invasion force arrives centuries after the initial probe, and they land in the middle of WW2.
 However, their tech is more akin to the aliens from The War of the Worlds.
 Despite being shocked at humanity's rapid technological progress (Scinfaxi are conservatives when in comes to progress), they manage to conquer most of the world before the Russians manage to steal one of their nukes and blow it up.
 The Germans and the US follow suit, scaring the aliens into retreating to the southern hemisphere.
 A century later, humans abandon Earth and nuke the hell out of it, to kill any Earthbound Scinfaxi.
 Thus begins a war between the aliens, Soviets, Germans, and Americans...
-In SPACE!
+IN SPACE!!